sojeb/Github-Repository/README.md

 1. Show github repository list
 2. Show Details For each repository
+3. Repository can be order by star count or last updated
+4. Selected order will save for future
-3. Save Browse data
+5. Save Browse data
-4. Delete Browse data on Long press
+6. Delete Browse data on Long press